marty-wickham/2nd-milestone-project/README.md

  7. Play through the game.
  8. After the alert message is played, check to see if the game is automatically reset.

+### Bugs

+The first bug I encoutered was when creating the playSequence function.
+I set the condition inside the if statement to clear the interval when the sequenceIndex was equal to the turn.
+This caused the game to play the fist two colors in the sequence when the start button was pressed.
+To fix this, I set the condition to clear the interval to equal the turn -1.

+The second bug I encountered was when I had finished making the checkPlayerTurn function.
+When a wrong turn was made, the bug caused the game to play the entire sequence of colors.
+To fix this I removed a turn-- statement fromt the else condition of the checkPlayerTurn function, (to negate the turn++ statment in the playSequence function) and moved the turn++ statement to the checkPlayerTurn function.
+I also reset the clear interval condition to account for this change.

+The final bug in the game which I have not resolved is, if the game is restarted *during* the gameSequence being played, afterwards when the game is off, the colored buttons can be pressed and the "wrong move!" alert will be activated.
+This also sometimes causes the full sequence to play.
+However, if the player hits the start button again, this resolves the problem and will start a new game.

 I used a *code validator* on [W3 Markup Validation Service](https://validator.w3.org/#validate_by_input) to checks for any errors that needed to be fixed in my code.